Ekkehard-Schulze/precision-temperature-logger/README.md

 4.)
 You may like to try the software compatible sensor TMP119.

-TMP119 has higher a accuracy (±0.03°C (typical) from 0°C to 45°C
+TMP119 has a higher accuracy (±0.03°C (typical) from 0°C to 45°C

 and ±0.08°C (maximum) from 0°C to 45°C), but is only avaible in the

 YBG0006 'Die Size Ball Grid Array' package, whereas our boards use the

-WSON package.
+slightly larger WSON package.
+Remarkably, the die size of TMP119

+is just 1.0 mm x 0.8 mm, which may allow further laboratory aplications.

 Contributions